 This post is sponsored by Invisalign.
-Calvin is in the process of using Invisalign to straighten his teeth with a Class 2 malocclusion, and the Invisalign brand is providing treatment in exchange for our honest thoughts and experiences.
+Our son used Invisalign to straighten his teeth with a Class 2 malocclusion, and the Invisalign brand is providing treatment in exchange for our honest thoughts and experiences.

 Can you do Invisalign® treatment with a Class 2 malocclusion or do you have to get braces?
 Turns out, the answer depends on the orthodontist so be sure to find one that stays current with best practices because then the answer is most likely yes!